You are here

 Applying for Exchange

-Congratulations on being accepted by your home university as an exchange student at the University of Minnesota Duluth!
-After nomination by your home university, you must complete and submit UMD application materials to officially apply.
+Congratulations on your home university exchange student nomination to the University of Minnesota Duluth!
+Now it is time to complete and submit UMD application materials to officially apply.

 If you are interested in studying at UMD but have not been accepted by your home university, visit your university’s international office for details.

 Complete and submit all forms below.
 Forms should be completed electronically and emailed to firstname.lastname@example.org.
 Complete and submit necessary documents by the corresponding deadlines:

 - March 1: Fall semester or academic year (August start)